-- It can vary greatly from person to person.
+It can vary greatly from person to person.
 You may hear phantom sounds in one ear, in both ears, or in your head.
 The phantom sound can ring, buzz, rumble, whistle, hum, click, hiss or howl.
-The sound can be soft or loud and can be low or high pitched.
+The noise can be soft or loud and can be low or high pitched.
 It may come and go or be present all the time.

-- Tinnitus can have different frequencies depending on the person and the sound.
+- Tinnitus can have different frequencies depending on the person and the signal.
 The frequency is how high or low the tone is.
 Frequency is measured in hertz (Hz), which is the number of oscillations per second.
 The higher the frequency, the higher the tone.